Geometric Visualizations of Single and Entangled Qubits: Toroid Model for a 2-qubit system

-To plot statepoints of these 2-qubit states in a bounded 3-D space, our three real, bounded parameters are the 1-qubit angles $\theta_1$, $\theta_2$, and the $s$ entanglement parameter.
-Starting from just the separable 2-qubit states, which have zero entanglement ($s=0$), and the pair of angles parametrized on the separable torus surface, we can extend this torus shell inward (for $s<0$) and outward (for $s>0$) by a $\frac{1}{2}$ magnitude to create a volume to map all the real 2-qubit states over the full range of $s$.
-The separable torus can be taken to have a cross-sectional radius of any size greater than $\frac{1}{2}$, so that the inward extension leaves an empty torroidal space inside of the torroidal volume rather than resulting in a filled-in ``donut.''
-The resulting state space is thus an annular toroidal volume bounded by two torus surfaces (see Fig. \ref{figSeparableTorus}(b) and Fig. \ref{figMapping} in Appendix \ref{proofParameterization}).
-Any state point not on the central separable shell where $s=0$ is an entangled state (see Fig. \ref{figSeparableTorus}(b)), with the outer ($s=\frac{1}{2}$) and inner ($s=-\frac{1}{2}$) torus surfaces of this volume corresponding to maximally entangled qubits.
-As with the separable states, the angles $\theta_1$ and $\theta_2$ of the 1-qubit states can be read off directly from the location of the 2-qubit statepoint in this volume, while the shared radius $r$ of the 1-qubit states is directly visualizable in the distance from the statepoint to the surface of the toroid.
-Interactive visualizations of 2-qubit statepoints plotted in this volume and the corresponding 1-qubit states plotted on Bloch Circles, from which Fig. \ref{figSeparableTorus} and \ref{figToroid} are taken, are found at \url{quantum.bard.edu}.
+To plot statepoints of these 2-qubit states in a bounded 3-D space, our three real, bounded parameters are thus the 1-qubit angles $\theta_1$, $\theta_2$, and the $s$ entanglement parameter.
+Starting from just the separable 2-qubit states, which have zero entanglement ($s=0$), and the pair of angles parameterized on the separable torus surface, we can extend this torus shell inward (for $s<0$) and outward (for $s>0$) by a ${1}/{2}$ magnitude to create a volume to map all the real 2-qubit states over the full range of $s$.
+The separable torus can be taken to have a cross-sectional radius of any size greater than ${1}/{2}$, so that the inward extension leaves an empty toroidal space inside of the toroidal volume rather than resulting in a filled-in ``donut.''
+The resulting state space is thus an annular toroidal volume bounded by two torus surfaces (see Fig.~\ref{figSeparableTorus}(b) and Fig.~\ref{figMapping} in Appendix \ref{proofParameterization}).
+Any statepoint not on the central separable shell where $s=0$ ($r={1}/{2}$) is an entangled state (see the Fig.~\ref{figSeparableTorus}(b) cross-section), with states getting more entangled as they approach the outer ($s={1}/{2}$) and inner ($s=-{1}/{2}$) torus surfaces of this volume.
+As with the separable states, the angles $\theta_1$ and $\theta_2$ of the 1-qubit states can be read off directly from the location of the 2-qubit statepoint in this volume, with the shared radius $r$ of the 1-qubit states directly visualizable as the distance from the statepoint to the surface of the toroid as in Fig.~\ref{figToroid}(a).